vanessah-26/Fencing-club-web/README.md

 # Fencing-club-web
-This is the ver1 of this website using HTML, CSS and simple JS
+This is ver1 of this website using HTML, CSS and simple JS